For Red Hat, security is a lifestyle, not a product

 Thacker added that containers owe their security to SELinux.
 The company is also locking in methods to set systems so they execute only white-listed utilities and applications.
 This will leverage software identification (SWID) tags across the Red Hat software portfolio.

 Part of the Red Hat security remit is evaluating security tools, processes, and packages.
 One newer security feature in which Red Hat has an active role is USBGuard, a software framework that prevents mounting of questionable USB devices.
-USBGuard implements basic whitelisting and blacklisting capabilities based on device attributes.
+USBGuard implements basic authorization capabilities based on device attributes.
 Thacker said, "With USBGuard, an admin can control when and where and what USB devices can be plugged in.
 For example, you can make sure keyboards are OK, but cameras are never OK.
 Or keyboards on servers are OK, but only if they use the front port during work hours."

 Red Hat is also keeping an eye on encryption standards.
 For instance, the company is depreciating older, less secure standards.